|Type||Work@EIT Food, part-time|

 The entry qualification documents are accepted in any language

 EIT Food is a consortium of more than 50 partners from leading businesses, research centres and universities across 13 countries that has been selected by the European Institute of Innovation and Technology (EIT) as the Knowledge and Innovation Community (KIC) in the agrifood sector.
-As one of the largest public funded initiatives in the EU agrifood innovation space, the EIT Food KIC will act as a people-centric and resource-smart transformer of the European food system, driving consumer confidence and improving global health.
+As one of the largest public funded initiatives in the EU agrifood innovation space, the EIT Food KIC acts as a people-centric and resource-smart transformer of the European food system, driving consumer confidence and improving global health.

-- monitoring and advising on infrastructure programmes;
+- monitoring and advising on EIT Food’s permanent (infrastructure) programmes;

 Knowledge, skills and experience